checkly/docs.checklyhq.com/site/content/docs/open-telemetry/sending-traces-otel-collector.md

 ---
-title: Ingesting traces into Checkly with the OpenTelemetry collector
+title: Sending traces to Checkly with the OpenTelemetry collector

 metatags:
-  title: "Ingesting traces into Checkly with the OpenTelemetry collector"
+  title: "Sending traces to Checkly with the OpenTelemetry collector"
   description: "Send traces to Checkly using the OpenTelemetry collector."
-weight: 40
+weight: 20
 menu:
   integrations:
     parent: "OpenTelemetry (beta)"
 beta: true
+aliases:
+  - "/docs/open-telemetry/ingesting-traces-otel-collector/"
 ---

-Using the OpenTelemetry collector is the best way to manage and route telemetry data from / to Checkly.
+Using the OpenTelemetry collector is the best way to manage and route telemetry data to Checkly.
 It requires a little setting up, but it's worth it.
 <!--more-->
 In this guide we assume you already have an OTel collector running and configured.
 If you don't, please reference [the